 The symbolism of the Berber tradition is often referred to as the “Infinite Rapport”, meaning the pattern and the spirit of the work extends beyond its physical borders.
 Many examples of Berber carpets show shifts in the pattern, reflecting a change in life events, a different weaver taking over the rug or spontaneous creative expression.
 As many Berber women believe the rugs are imbued with a spirit, either from the imprint of the artist or from the living nature of the wool, they resist monitoring the progression of their work, often revealing the entire rug only after it has been completed.
 Once the deeply laborious weaving process is completed, the finished rugs are considered part of the family and are the prized possession of the home.

 The Berbers carefully preserve their heritage of technique and knowledge passing down messages in wool from one generation to another.
 While preserving history, the elemental nature of Berber weaving is an execution of pure instinct.
 Weaving is not only an inherent rite of passage but also an act of expression.
-The women that manifest these works have a story to tell: While some rugs document a personal experience, other weavings carry a more ancestral message passed down over time.
-Many of the artist's artisans weave their tales organically, while others intentionally channel inherited knowledge into the loom.
+The women that manifest these works have a story to tell: while some rugs document a personal experience, other weavings carry a more ancestral message passed down over time.
+Many of the artists' artisans weave their tales organically, while others intentionally channel inherited knowledge into the loom.
 The life rituals of the Berber women, including fertility, birth, and the protective role of men, are narrated in an abstract form.
-It is pure coincidence that the Berber carpets, with their simplistic form and geometric purity, appear modern to the Western eye, Henri Matisse 1915 Morocco in his collection Matisse in Morocco and others, like Pablo Picasso.
-As each one is deeply rooted in ancient history.
+It is pure coincidence that the Berber carpets, with their simplistic form and geometric purity, appear modern to the Western eye.

-For most discerning rug buyers, we fulfill custom orders for rugs produced from scratch.
-Handspun wool, in the Atlas mountains of Morocco by the Berbers to keep the Beni Ourain tradition genuine.
-If you have a specific size and design in mind, please inquire.
+For most discerning rug buyers, we fulfill custom orders for rugs produced from scratch, If you have a specific size and design in mind, please inquire.

-Our customers have two weeks return policy, 100% money back guarantee.
-One year trading policy for other sizes or design.
+We offer our customers a two weeks return policy and one year trade policy for other sizes or designs.